ddimaria/Production-Ready-Angular-Course/unit-1/using-the-cli/new-project.md

 ```
 All files will download, and npm will begin installing packages.

-Once this process is complete, simply go into the directiona and serve up the skeleton app:
+Once this process is complete, simply go into the directory and serve up the skeleton app:
 ```shell
 cd PROJECT-NAME
 ng serve